-- The research team is led by Dr. Kamal Patel.
+- The research team is led by Dr. Sam Makhoul.

-- Other Principal Investigators include: Dr. Ryan Hall, Dr. Rhonda Gentry, Dr. Lawrence Mendelsohn, Dr. David Hays, Dr. Edgar St. Amour, Dr. Stacy Smith-Foley and Dr. Christopher Pope
+- Other Principal Investigators include: Dr. Ryan Hall, Dr. Rhonda Gentry, Dr. Lawrence Mendelsohn, Dr. David Hays, Dr. Edgar St. Amour, Dr. Stacy Smith-Foley, Dr. Kamal Patel and Dr. Christopher Pope

 - To make our clinical trials available to all CARTI patients, all of our physicians serve as sub-investigators.

 The department is currently working with pharmaceutical companies on over 25 clinical trials to examine the safety and efficacy of new treatments, reduce the time between treatment and response evaluation, improve supportive care medications, monitor treatments in the real world setting and provide biological samples to develop tests for early cancer detection.

 If you are interested in participating in a clinical trial, ask your physician if you qualify.

 Participation in research is always voluntary.
 For further information on clinical trials, please visit http://www.clinicaltrials.gov.

 - CARTI to Serve as First Center in US to Treat Patients Through Embrace Hydrogel Embolic System Global Randomized Multi-Center Clinical Trial